A 10-hour food marathon in Philly

 How much food can you stuff in 10 hours?
 A lot, apparently.

-On Saturday, we explored 11 food destinations in Philadelphia over 10 hours.
+On Saturday, Sandy and I explored 11 food destinations in Philadelphia over 10 hours.
 Although our sight-seeing to food ratio was extremely low, we made brief detours to Philadelphia’s Magic Gardens and Elfreth’s Alley — mostly to digest our food.

 Below are our serious recommendations for Philadelphia’s food scene — we give our foodie stamp-of-approval for all of these.
 And if you decide to do it in 10 hours like us, pace yourself.